techwithanirudh/shadcn-saas-landing/README.md

-# Blog
+# AI Tutor

-This is a blog template built using [Fumadocs](https://fumadocs.vercel.app), a documentation framework for Next.js.
+This is a landing page template built using [Fumadocs](https://fumadocs.vercel.app), a documentation framework for Next.js.

 ---